This post contains affiliate links. Read the full disclosure here.

 Stop 4: Victoria Street

-After you are done walking the Royal Mile, you can’t miss seeing one of the most photographed streets in Edinburgh.
+After you are done walking the Royal Mile and/or climbing Calton Hill, you can’t miss seeing one of the most photographed streets in Edinburgh.
 Take a stroll down Victoria Street and take your own photo of this curved road with colorful facades.

 You’ll also find several restaurants and souvenir shops here.